 Supercars used to be the top of the line, but that’s no longer the case.
 Now, there is a whole new level of sports cars, known as the hypercar.

-The hypercar is the best of the best supercars.
+Hypercars are the best of the best, above even supercars.
 There are no other models that rival these in terms of performance.
 Some of them can rival the very best race cars on the track.
-However, the interior is often outfitted as a top luxury model with high-end materials and the latest technology, whereas these options aren’t found in race cars.
+Moreover, the interior is often outfitted as a top luxury model with high-end materials and the latest technology, whereas these options aren’t found in race cars.

 The majority of hypercars are made by hand.
 You won’t find them coming off of an assembly line.
 In fact, not many are ever made.
 You might find that each model is available in 100 units or less.
 It’s also possible that the hypercar is one of a kind, made exclusively for the client.